gitKearney/php7-from-scratch/README.md

 # PHP7-from-scratch

-## Instructions on how to compile PHP 7.3.4 from source on Ubuntu 18.10 machines.
+## Instructions on how to compile PHP 7.3.4 from source on Ubuntu 18.10 machines

 This will also include instructions on how to configure the machine for Nginx.

 These instructions are ideal for those who want to run PHP in production.